data-mechanics/course-2016-fal-proj/README.md

 - Parking Lots/Garages:
 	- Scraped GPS locations using GoogleMaps API and other resources listing parking lots/garages in Boston

+### Project 2 and 3 algorithms

+The transformations/algorithms used to create the five new data sets occurred in the following manner.

+1. Community Indicators Location and Score

+	* First, we took seven datasets:

+		- Crime Incident Reports (from July 2012 - August 2015)
+		- Public Access Fishing Locations, Issued Moving Truck Permits
+		- Active Food Establishment Licenses, Entertainment Licenses
+		- Community Supported Agriculture Pickups
+		- Year-Round Swimming Pools.
+		- Boston Parking Lots
+		- Boston Libaries

+	* We assumed that Fishing Locations, CSA pickups, year round pools and libraries have positive effect on a community.
+That is why we assigned community_score = 1 for each location. (for now, we ignored the pools dataset; will incorporate in Project 3)
+	* Analogously, for each location that fell under the category of "anti-community" (such as Restaurant Licenses, Parking, and Entertainment Licenses), we assigned a community_score = -1.
+	* Then, we multiply each "anti-community" community_score by the ratio that was detailed above.

+2. Boston Grid Cell GPS Centers (1000-FT Cells)

+	* Taking the Boston Shapefile (downloaded from this resource: http://www.arcgis.com/home/item.html?id=734463787ac44a648fe9119af4e98cae) and its coordinate points (while also finding the necessary coordinate-system reprojection into standard GPS coordinates), we found/used only the mainland and airport/East Boston geographic divisions of the shapefile, and subsequently divided up Boston into a grid of roughly ~1000x~1000-ft cells, and output into the "Boston Grid Cell GPS Centers (1000-FT Cells)" dataset the list of about ~1700 coordinates ((longitude, latitude) as (x,y) coordinates), each coordinate the respective center of a cell/box in the Boston-divided grid.
+	* Note: this may not run for you.
+We've included a file called `centers.txt` which contains the output equivalent to what would be stored in the database.
+The code where we stored to the database is still included, but our code depends on `centers.txt` for the sake of being flexible.

+3. Boston Grid Cells Inverse Community Score

+	* For each GPS center, we calculated the distance between itself and all the location points using the distance formula.
+	* Then, we multpled each respective calculated distance by the community score (from 'Community Indicators Location and Score') to obtain the overall impact on the cell's GPS center.
+	* Then, we took the inverse of the entire sum and took that to be that specific cell's "Community Score/Value".

+4. Distinct Entertainment Licenses (without restaurants)

+	* First, we cleaned up the Entertainment Licenses dataset to exclude multiple entries for one license.
+	* Then, we looked for the overlap between the Restaurant Licenses and the Entertainment Licenses by comparing the latitude, longitude, street name, street number, city, etc.
+	* If it was the case that the same entry was found in both datasets, remove the entry from the Entertainment Licenses dataset, as that means that specific entry is actually a restaurant.

+5. Boston Grid Cells Crime Incidence 2012 - 2015

+	* We looked at the crime data and the output from Boston Grid Cell GPS Centers(1000-FT Cells).
+From here, we keep a running count of how many crimes occured within each 1000x1000ft cell, as determined by finding the geographically closest cell's GPS center for this current crime's reported location.

+6. Property Assessment 2016

+	* We looked at the property value data and the output from the Boston Grid GPS Centers(1000-FT Cells).
+From here, we take the log of the average property value in a given cell.

 ## Dependencies

 Please make sure to install the following using pip: